langroid/langroid/docs/tutorials/llama.md

 The overall plan will be to spin up a server that presents an OpenAI-like API to the local llama model, and then use Langroid to interact with this server.

+!!! warning "Keep the server, client virtual envs separate"
-:warning: Very important to install `llama-cpp-python` in a separate virtual env from the one where you install Langroid.
+        Very important to install `llama-cpp-python` in a separate virtual env from the one where you install Langroid.

 Follow the instructions here:
 [https://github.com/abetlen/llama-cpp-python](https://github.com/abetlen/llama-cpp-python)